NCAS-CMS/cfdm/docs/source/tutorial.rst

    {'domainancillary1': <DomainAncillary: ncvar%b(1) >}

-Each construct has an `!identity` method that, by default, returns the least ambiguous name (defined in the documentation of a construct's `!identity` method); and an `!identities` method that returns a list of all of the identities that would select the construct.
+Each construct has an `!identity` method that, by default, returns the least ambiguous identity (defined in the documentation of a construct's `!identity` method); and an `!identities` method that returns a list of all of the identities that would select the construct.

 As a further convenience, selection by construct identity is also possible by providing identities to a call of a `Constructs` instance